libmapper/libmapper/doc/expression_syntax.md

 <h3 id="reduce">Reduce() with arrow expressions</h3>

-In addition to the specialised reducing functions mentioned above, map expression can also include the function `reduce()` with a user-defined arrow function that operates over any of the four signal dimensions:
+In addition to the specialised reducing functions mentioned above, map expressions can also include the function `reduce()` with a user-defined arrow function that operates over any of the four signal dimensions:

 dimension        | syntax
 -----------------|---------------------------